 The lender will also require a valuation (if the loan amount is over $200,000), equipment inspection, and property inspection (if real estate is being purchased).
 If the restaurant is a franchise and on the SBA Franchise Registry, the SBA loans are pre-approved and the lending process is streamlined.

-Getting the restaurant business loans can be demanding but the benefit to the buyer having an experienced lender put the business under a magnifying glass to identify misrepresentations and avoid unwelcomed surprises.
+Getting business loans for restaurants can be demanding but the benefit to the buyer having an experienced lender put the business under a magnifying glass to identify misrepresentations and avoid unwelcomed surprises.
 The upfront costs of the loan can be drawback but some lenders will be willing to roll in the costs into the loan so that the buyer-borrower limits the cash outlay to the typical 20% which helps preserve more of the buyer’s financial assets for working capital.

 For the restaurant business loan, lenders will require the borrower and spouses to also execute a personal guaranty on the note.
-With larger loan amount (over $300,000), the lender will additionally require the borrower collaterize any real property that they own despite the SBA’s guarantee.
+With larger loan amount (over $300,000), the lender will additionally require the borrower collateralize any real property that they own despite the SBA’s guarantee.

 Restaurant Business Loans: Seller Financing